PopeJuliusII/leetcode/Problem 14 - Longest Common Prefix/explanation.md

 ### Solution 1: Explanation

-This solution applies a depth first search, seeing how far each word in `strs` matched with the longest word thus far.
+This solution applies a depth first search, seeing how far each word in `strs` matches with the longest word thus far.
 Note that `len(strs)` is always greater than 0.